Walk

 Caltrans Report: Walking, Biking, Transit on the Rise

-In March 2014, Caltrans released the results from its latest California Household Travel Survey (CHTS), which looks at Californians travel.
-The percentage of California residents walking, biking, or using public transportation more than doubled since 2000; the three modes increased in mode-share, collectively, from 11 percent to 23 percent.
+Caltrans released the results of its latest California Household Travel Survey (CHTS) in March 2014.
+The survey is conducted every ten year and looks at how Californians travel.
+According to the most recent survey, the percentage of California residents walking, biking, or using public transportation had more than doubled since 2000; the three modes increased in mode-share, collectively, from 11 percent to 23 percent.

-The table below from the recent CHTS shows the exact breakdown of travel mode distribution, and how it compares to the 2000 survey:
+The table below from the latest CHTS shows the exact breakdown of travel mode distribution, and how it compares to the 2000 survey:

 Interestingly, despite frequently hearing about today’s public transit and bicycling booms, the fastest growing travel mode in the Golden State over the last decade was walking, which more than doubled from 8% of trips to 17% trips.